Let’s Encrypt Vs Premium SSL : An Insightful Comparison

 Let’s Encrypt works with a simple principle – They provide support for the generalization of HTTPS and want to make it available for every website owner.
 However, as their business runs on a ‘non-profit’ concept and as they have a limited amount of resources, they have to focus more on sustaining the core principle that is creating easy and automated SSL issuance process.
 They are not driven with the goal of providing any end user support for certificate generation or renewals; given the nature of this initiative, this fact is understandable.

 Let’s Encrypt is still comparatively a young service.
 They left Beta in 2016 – this means that they don’t have the credibility and experience of a proper established certificate authority.
-This is the reason why they lack an extremely important feature that is provided by the traditional certificate authorities that is ubiquity or omnipresence.
+So the major difference between Let’s Encrypt and paid SSL is that Let’s Encrypt lacks an extremely important feature that is offered by the traditional certificate authorities – ubiquity or omnipresence.
 All the browsers and operating systems comprise of a root repository that contains a list of approved or trusted certificate authorities along with their root certificates.
 The root certificate states which Intermediately Certificate should be trusted and the ones that shouldn’t be trusted; therefore being a part of this group is extremely important for every certificate authority.

 To look at it in another way, as Let’s Encrypt is still a new company, the certificates issued by this authority are not 100% accepted by all the browsers, especially the certificates that were released before this organization came into existence.
-This is the reason why they reached out to IdenTrust that is another certificate authority trusted by the main browsers in order to cross-sign their CAs.
+This is another major difference between Let’s Encrypt and paid SSL.
+That is why they reached out to IdenTrust, which is another certificate authority trusted by the main browsers, to cross-sign their CAs.
 Even though this solves most of the browser warnings, it still does not cater to some compatibility issues that are discussed further in this article.

 On the positive side, Let’s Encrypt makes use of their self-issued root and intermediate certificates and the private keys are stored in accordance with their website on the hardware security modules (HSMs) and they are out of the reach of the hackers.